bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/index.rst

    mssql
    oracle

-Use the :ref:`setup-wizard` or the :ref:`engine-config-cli` to create the system database.
+Use the :ref:`setup-wizard` or the :ref:`engine-cli` to create the system database.
 To run the Axon Ivy Engine with a system database, a :ref:`license
 <license>` is required.